AyaOraby/Robotics_Exercises/Exercise_4/Exercise_4.md

 ## **Objective**

-In this exercise, you will:
+In this exercise, we will:

 1. Create a `camera_link` in the `myrobot.xacro` file.
 2. Use an STL, STEP, or DAE file for the camera in the `meshes` folder.
 3. Add an RGB camera plugin in the `.gazebo` file.
-4. Visualize the camera data in **RViz** and take a screenshot.
+4. Visualize the camera data in **RViz**

 ---

 ## **📂 Directory Structure**

-You will create the following directory structure:
+ create the following directory structure:

 ```
 lab4/